securityfirst/tent-content/contents_fr/communications/radios-and-satellite-phones/beginner/capabilities.md

 [Title]: # (Capabilities)
 [Order]: # (8)

-A radio set should have the followi g capabilities.
+A radio set should have the following capabilities.

-*   Remote diag
-ostics:  o
-e u
-it ca
- i
-terrogate a
-other to get details o
- operatio
-al factors such as power output, sig al stre gth a d battery voltage.
-This allows for diag osis of pote tial impedime ts by a tech icia who does ot have to be physically prese t at the u it.*   Emerge cy call: distress sig als are automatically se t out to a umber of pre-programmed statio s, prioritisi g the urge cy of the call for the receiver.*   A GPS co
+*   Remote diagnostics:  one unit can interrogate another to get details on operational factors such as power output, signal strength and battery voltage.
+This allows for diagnosis of potential impediments by a technician who does not have to be physically present at the unit.*   Emergency call: distress signals are automatically sent out to a number of pre-programmed stations, prioritising the urgency of the call for the receiver.*   A GPS connected to a personal computer with tracking software installed can interrogate a GPS connected to a mobile unit without the occupants of the vehicle being aware that this is happening.
+Vehicle movements can thus be monitored.
+Carefully consider the risks of others monitoring such tracking software before applying it.

-ected to a perso
-al computer with tracki
-g software i
-stalled ca
- i
-terrogate a GPS co

-ected to a mobile u
-it without the occupa
-ts of the vehicle bei
-g aware that this is happe
-i
-g.
-Vehicle moveme
-ts ca
- thus be mo
-itored.
-Carefully co
-sider the risks of others mo
-itori
-g such tracki
-g software before applyi
-g it.

-The most commo
-ly used bra
-ds of HF radios are Coda
+The most commonly used brands of HF radios are Codan and Barrett.
- a
-d Barrett.